 Back in 2004, BBC 4 was so impressed by the success of the new Doctor Who that they commissioned a live remake of The Quatermass Experiment.
 Its modest success led them to remake the classic BBC serial, A for Andromeda, the next year and this film in 2006.
 I’m not sure what the first two films […]Read more "Random Quest (2006)"

-It was only hours after I saw this one that I realized that it resembled Martin Gooch’s 2013 comedy, The Search for Simon .
+It took several hours after I saw this one before it finally dawned on me that it resembled Martin Gooch’s 2013 comedy, The Search for Simon .
 After all, both deal with a young man obsessed with events from his childhood that connect him to aliens from outer space.
-And yet there is surprisingly little in common between these two very funny […]Read more "Earthbound (2012)"
+And yet there is surprisingly little in common between these […]Read more "Earthbound (2012)"

 Just when you think you’ve seen it all, something truly strange turns up.
 Soviet SF has a tendency to be a little dry, more intelligent than similar US efforts, with a fondness for hardware-heavy portrayals of space travel, vague socialist futures where everyone is happy together (and therefore politics don’t matter) and sometimes, a turgid […]Read more "Amphibian Man [Chelovek-Amfibiya] (1962)"